dotnet/docs/docs/machine-learning/how-to-guides/install-model-builder.md

 - .NET Core 2.1 SDK or later.

 > [!NOTE]
-> .NET Core 3.0 SDK is not currentl supported.
+> .NET Core 3.0 SDK is not currently supported.

 ## Limitations